 Students learn about issues of access to justice, which the National Center for Access to Justice (NCAJ) defines as “the opportunity to understand the law and obtain its protection.”
 Due to limited resources, many people are forced to represent themselves when they encounter legal problems.
 Students in this clinic will help fill this justice gap by educating people about the legal system, providing them with resources, helping them understand their rights and responsibilities, and allowing them to better represent themselves in a legal situation.

 Students in the Croak Community Legal Clinic are also integral contributors to a Student Legal Resources website and online self-help center, which will be a resource for DePaul students seeking legal assistance.

-The Spring semester of the clinic will focus on issues of criminal justice, such as knowing your right in encounters with law enforcement and dealing with a criminal record.
+This component of the clinic focuses on issues of criminal justice, such as knowing your rights in encounters with law enforcement and dealing with a criminal record.

 Instruction: This course is a combination of lecture, in-class discussion, skills instruction, and client counseling

 Number of Students: Up to 6 per semester (For Fall 2020, the Criminal Justice component will accept up to 10 students).711 License: A 711 license is not required to participate in the Croak Community Legal Clinic

 Eligibility: Only rising 2L and 3L students are eligible to apply.
 Evening students are encouraged to apply.